 This conference is designed for professionals in education, psychology, child development, speech and language pathology, school psychology, home-school education, and other related fields.
-This includes general and special-education teachers and principals across elementary and secondary grades, superintendents, curriculum directors, college-level administrators, and specialists in the field of social-emotional learning.
+This includes general and special-education teachers and principals across elementary and secondary grades, superintendents, curriculum directors, college-level administrators, and other specialists.

 About the Conference Founder and Chair